 This supplement contains a very specific combination of vitamins and minerals that help protect your eyes against oxidative stress, which is medspeak for damage caused by unstable molecules called free radicals.
 Over time, they keep nip, nip, nipping at the delicate cells in your macula (the center part of your retina) until waste deposits build up and ultimately interfere with your vision.
+They are causing damage to the cells in the macula which is responsible for our central vision.
 AREDS 2 is packed with high doses of antioxidants that fight those free radicals before they can do more harm.

 Vitamin C (500 mg)